mako-framework/docs/01_getting_started/05_upgrading.md

 ### Routing

 The deprecated `Route::namespace()` has been removed along with the deprecated `namespace` route group option.
-Route class actions should now be registered as arrays instead of strings.
+Route class method actions should now be registered as arrays instead of strings.

 ```
 <?php